jessestauffer/Connected-Components/README.md

 # Connected-Components
-An implementation of 4-connectivity connected components labeling in Python.
-Using the method found in https://www.youtube.com/watch?v=ticZclUYy88
+An implementation of 4-connectivity connected components labeling in Python using the method found in https://www.youtube.com/watch?v=ticZclUYy88